 Participating in a certification program supports GSP implementation and groundwater sustainability within the viticulture and winemaking industry.
 These programs provide a structured framework for evaluating and improving environmental, social, and economic aspects of operations.
 Achieving certification showcases a commitment to sustainability, which enhances the reputation and credibility of the vineyard or winery among consumers, industry peers, and customers.
 Certification programs also provide access to staff and a broader community of peers for expert guidance, best practices, and innovative strategies for maximizing quality, conserving resources, and promoting community well-being.

-To learn more about certification programs in Napa, visit certification program websites including but not limited to Fish Friendly Farming75, Napa Green76 and the California Sustainable Winegrowing Alliance77.
+To learn more about certification programs in Napa, visit Napa Green74 and the California Sustainable Winegrowing Alliance75.

 6.5 University of California Cooperative Extension